Come On, Let's Go

 "Come On, Let's Go" is a song written and originally recorded by Ritchie Valens in 1958.
-It was the first of four charting singles from his self-titled debut album, and reached number 42 on the U.S. Billboard Hot 100 in late 1958.
+It was the first of four charting singles from his self-titled debut album, and reached number 42 on the U.S. Billboard Hot 100 in May 1958.

-Renditions by other artists
+Cover versions

 British teen idol Tommy Steele covered "Come On, Let's Go" shortly after Valens' hit was released in the U.S. His version reached number 10 in the United Kingdom.

-American rock group the McCoys recorded "Come On, Let's Go" and included it on their 1966 album, You Make Me Feel So Good.
+American rock group The McCoys recorded "Come On, Let's Go" and included it on their 1966 album You Make Me Feel So Good.
 Also released as a single, it reached the Top 40 on the U.S. and Canadian charts.

+The Ramones and The Paley Brothers recorded a cover of the song in 1977, which appeared on the soundtrack to the Ramones' film Rock 'n' Roll High School.
+It was the last Ramones recording to feature Tommy Ramone on drums.

-Los Lobos covered the song in 1987 for the soundtrack of the 1987 Ritchie Valens biographical movie starring Lou Diamond Phillips.
-Their version reached number 18 in the United Kingdom. and number 21 in the U.S. It was also a track on Cars: The Video Game.
+Los Lobos covered the song in 1987 for the soundtrack of the 1987 Ritchie Valens biographical movie La Bamba starring Lou Diamond Phillips.
+Their version reached number 18 in the United Kingdom and number 21 in the U.S. It was also a track on Cars: The Video Game.

 Japanese experimental music group The Gerogerigegege recorded the song and included it on their 1990 album Tokyo Anal Dynamite.

+American indie rock band Girl In a Coma recorded their version of "Come On, Let's Go" for the 2010 album Adventures in Coverland.